mattybwoy/We-Bare-Bears-Soundboard/README.md

 - All images and buttons present on screen
 - Theme song now played when clicked on main heading
 - Individual soundbites added to main buttons
+- Extra soundbites added, random soundbite played when button is pressed

 ## Improvements
-- Random soundbites are played for each individual bear.

 ## Installation